carpentries-lab/metagenomics-workshop/_extras/faq.md

 ### Does the AWS image location matter?
 Do I need to set up an AMI in a different region if my workshop will be held outside of the Eastern US?

 We have run this workshop in locations across the United States and Europe with no noticeable difference in instance speed.
 If you experience any issues, please [let us know](team@carpentries.org).

+# Reference
+This notes are adapted from the Data Carpentry Genomics Workshop [corresponding page](https://datacarpentry.org/genomics-workshop/faq/index.html)